techidaily/site-extra-lessons/source/_posts/in-2024-actors-availability-for-video-downloads.md

 <img height="0" width="0" src="https://imp.pxf.io/i/5597632/1993651/22993" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

-### When you do not require a talent release form?

-* If you’re shooting a distant crowd scene where the people involved in the crowd cannot be identified, you don’t need to get a talent release form signed by them.
-* If the film/video production is just for your personal use, then you don’t actually require a talent release form.

- However, you must always consider obtaining a talent release form, if by any chance the film/video has to be exhibited in a film festival, contest, digitally (online platforms) or in the public.
-This is vital even if it is not mean for commercial use.

 ## Part 3: What does a talent release form look like

  On the basic grounds, the talent release form for an actor must cover the following aspects: